What is Cybersecurity and Why is it Important?

-If you’re wondering how to get into cyber security, it’s clear there are many positions out there.
+If you’re wondering how to get into cybersecurity, it’s clear there are many positions out there.
 The question is how to make sure you’re a good fit for them.
-According to BLS, most information security analyst jobs require at least a bachelor’s degree in computer science, information assurance, programming or another related field.
+According to BLS, most information security analyst jobs require at least a bachelor’s degree in computer science or another related field.

-Cyber security job requirements also sometimes include related work experience.
+Cybersecurity job requirements also sometimes include related work experience, according to BLS.
 Rather than jumping right into the security side of information technology, you can start as a network or computer systems administrator.
-Depending on the specific cyber security position, employers may have other job requirements.
+Depending on the specific cybersecurity position, employers may have other job requirements.
 For instance, keeping databases secure might be an ideal job for someone who’s spent time as a database administrator and is also well-versed in security issues.

 Aside from work experience and college degrees, some employers also prefer job candidates who have received certifications demonstrating their understanding of best practices in the field.
-For example, the Certified Information Systems Security Professional (CISSP) credential validates a professional’s general knowledge and abilities in information security.
-There are also more specific certificates, which can highlight specialized knowledge of computer architecture, engineering or management.
+For example, the Certified Information Systems Security Professional (CISSP) credential, which is administered by cybersecurity association ISC2, validates a professional’s general knowledge and abilities in information security.
+There are also more specific certificates, such as an online cybersecurity certificate, which can highlight specialized knowledge of computer architecture, engineering or management.